grvahuja205/ud036_StarterCode/README.md

 # ud036_StarterCode
 Source code for a Movie Trailer website.
-This project displays list of movies through a Web Page and also plays a youtube trialer for each movie
+This project displays list of movies through a Web Page and also plays a youtube trialer for each movie when you will run the code it will generate a .html file in your local direcotory from where your code is running.

 ## Requirements
--Python needs to be installed
+- Python needs to be installed
--You may install python from [here](https://www.python.org/downloads/)
+- You may install python from [here](https://www.python.org/downloads/)

 Usage
-- Close the repository on your local system
+- Clone the repository on your local system
 - Open a terminal and execute the following code
 ```
 cd <Cloned Repository>
-python python entertainment_center.py
+python entertainment_center.py
 ```
 ## License